 These examples are rightful cause for international outrage and political action.
 The violation of women’s freedom and safety needs to remain in the spotlight as an international human rights issue that requires collective lobbing and support.

 At the same time, as the media sensationalises sexual violence and gender oppression in other countries, harassment and abuse seem like something that other people do in other distant places.
 International data suggests otherwise.
 Sexual harassment and sexual violence is pervasive all over the world.

-Brief Overview of Sexual Harassment Around the World
+Sexual Harassment Around the World

 As I previously reported on Sociology at Work, the United Nations finds that up to 70% of women and girls around the world will be beaten, coerced into sex or abused in their lifetime.
 The UN also finds that women aged 15 to 44 are more likely to experience rape or domestic violence than they are at risk of developing cancer, being in a traffic accident or contracting malaria – one of the world’s deadliest diseases.

 Yesterday, The New York Times reported on an American study which finds that sexual violence is widespread in the USA.
 The National Intimate Partner and Sexual Violence Survey was conducted by the National Centre for Injury Prevention and Control at the Centre for Disease Control and Prevention (CDCP).
 The study surveyed a nationally representative sample of 16,507 adults.
 It found that around 20 percent of the women reported that they had been raped or that they had experienced an attempted rape.
 A quarter of the women had also been beaten by an intimate partner, and another 16 percent had been stalked.